Katowice: Long-haul trains

 Katowice is the main railway hub in southern Poland.
 Katowice's main railway station is the fifth-busiest train station in Poland as of 2019 (and third outside Warsaw), with 17.6 million passengers and growing 47 percent since 2015.
 16% of the passengers travelled on PKP Intercity train, the main long-distance train operator in Poland.

 Katowice has a direct Express Intercity Premium (high-speed) connection to Warsaw through the Centralna Magistrala Kolejowa, with a run time of 2 hours 21 minutes.
 PKP Intercity also offers direct standard connections to Kraków (under 1 hour), Wrocław, Kielce and Ostrava (under 2 hours), Warsaw, Rzeszów, Olomouc, and Łódź (under 3 hours), Poznań (under 4 hours), Brno, Vienna and Bratislava (under 5 hours), as well as Prague, Budapest, and Berlin.

 Long-haul coach lines

 Katowice has a modern international bus station located close to the city center.
 There are over 400 connections on a typical weekday, with the most-popular ones being domestic destinations in Poland and cities in Ukraine.

 Cycling, walking and other

 Cycling is becoming a more popular mode of transportation in Katowice.
 As of 2021, the city had 92.6 km of dedicated bicycle lanes, up from 60 km in 2015.
-The municipal bicycle system is operated by Nextbike and has 83 stations with over 600 bicycles.
-Rides under 15 minutes are free, those 15–60 minutes are PLN 1 and each additional hour becomes more expensive.
+The metropolitan bicycle system is operated by Nextbike and has 924 stations with over 7000 bicycles in Katowice and in surrounding cities.
+Rides under 30 minutes costs PLN 1, less than 1 hour costs PLN 2.50 and each additional hour becomes more expensive.

 Bolt and Blinkee operate commercial systems of scooter share.
 Traficar and Panek Car Share operate commercial carshare systems.